 Some operations do not use the message queue, these include user and group changes as they do not carry the same fault-tolerance and throttling requirements.

 Message Queue Types

-VinylDNS uses AWS SQS as its message queue.
+Our VinylDNS instance uses AWS SQS to fulfill its message queue service needs.
 SQS has the following characteristics:

 - Retry - in the event that a message cannot be processed, or if a node fails midstream processing, it will be automatically made available for another node to process